 Once you have all of the information you need about who can file, who they will file against, whether the elements of the case are met, whether you still have time to sue, and how much the case is worth, it is time to actually let the rubber meet the road and file your case.

-Filing and Initial Motions
+Filing the Initial Complaint

-The court will give time for the defendant to respond, and some cases are won or lost on the initial filing and the defendant’s response.
+The court will give the defendant time to respond, and some cases are won or lost on the initial filing and the defendant’s response.
 If you did not have a strong case, it is possible the defense could ask for it to be thrown out, and the judge will have to agree if the burden could not possibly be met on the facts you presented or if the case is actually time-barred.
 Otherwise, the case will move forward.

-There may be other pretrial motions involved in your case, depending on what issues are being debated.
-Sometimes certain facts are not in debate, and the questions instead focus on the legal duties and responsibilities of both parties.
-For example, a doctor might acknowledge that something went wrong during surgery, but they might argue there was nothing they could have done to save the patient or prevent the complication.
+For example, a doctor might acknowledge that something went wrong during surgery, but they might argue that there was nothing they could have done to save the patient or prevent the complication.
 Courts may narrow the issues and only put certain questions before the jury.

 Discovery